spdx/spdx-3-model/serialization/README.md

 ### SPDX v3 Information

+The classes of a logical model are either referenceable or datatypes.
+* A **datatype** class is known only by its value.
+Two instances of the class are equivalent if and only if every property in the class is equal.
+* A **referenceable** class has a unique identifier (primary key) and each instance is known by its id.
+Two instances of the class are considered equivalent if and only if their ids are equal.
+If only a single value can correspond to an id, the class is a *mapping* and colliding values are treated as an error.

+All classes in an information model are datatypes.
+Referenceable classes in a logical model are translated to equivalent data structures where ids have no particular significance other than as values to be serialized.
+Referenceable logical classes can be serialized as lists where each list item has an id, or as maps from ids to values.
+Both serializations convey the identical information but their byte sequences are different.

-SPDX v3 organizes information into a single uniform "Element" class - every bit of logical state modeled by SPDX exists as instances of element subclasses (element itself is abstract), and each element exists independently of all other elements.
+SPDX v3 organizes all of its information into a single referenceable "Element" class - every bit of logical state in SPDX exists as instances of element subclasses (element itself is abstract), and each element exists independently of all other elements.
 Figure 2 illustrates a set of elements from the information perspective:
 1) Each element (black dot) has a unique id, type, and creation information.
 Serialization examples should show realistic unique ids; current examples do not.